Avanti-Software/api-docs/docs/Getting-Started-Clients.md

 For all the details to grant access, go to [Client Credentials.](/docs/auth-client-credentials.md) Your API developer needs the API Client Credentials and the Avanti Database to create the integration.

-**4. Provide Information to the API Developer** <br>Wonderful!
+## Provide Information to the API Developer
+Wonderful!
 You’re all done setting up everything in Avanti for the API.
 Now, all you need to do is pass some information onto your API developer.
 Here’s what they’ll need to get started:
 - The API Documentation.
 - The name of the endpoint.
 - The ID of the Report you created in Avanti, if you’re using a report endpoint.